mrisher/smtp-sts/reporting.md

                          ; MUST be encoded; the numeric portion MUST fit ; within an unsigned 64-bit integer

+If multiple TXT records for `_smtp-tlsrpt` are returned by the resolver, records which do not begin with `v=TLSRPTv1;` are discarded.
+If the number of resulting records is not one, senders MUST assume the recipient domain does not implement TLSRPT.

 ## Example Reporting Policy

 ### Report using MAILTO